We’ve eaten a lot of fried chicken around the world. Discover our picks for the best fried chicken in the United States plus seven more countries.

 Buffalo, New York, USA

-→ Click here to discover more great things to eat in Buffalo.
+Discover more great food to eat in Buffalo.

 After eating Buffalo-style chicken wings in cities in the US and beyond, we were thrilled to take a self-guided Buffalo wings tour in New York’s Queen City.
 While we liked the wings at The Anchor Bar, they weren’t our favorite.
 That honor goes to Duff’s.